vagnersant/eliasdorneles.github.io/site/blog/learning-from-das-screencasts-season-2.md

 instrument, you can often do edit work with your eyes closed.

-In another episode Gary builds a command-line to look at evolution of the execution time of the tests, and then demonstrates using git bisect to find out which change was responsible for a nice performance boost.
+In another episode Gary builds a command-line to look at evolution of the execution time of the test suite, and then demonstrates using `git bisect` to find out which change was responsible for a nice performance boost.
 He used a few tricks which I thought were pretty neat.

 First trick was, while building a command line for a long list of commits, he used awk to filter the input to get only every 50th line, before getting the